Princeton Editorial Style Guide

-- He selected "Introduction to Economic Dynamics" after meeting with his adviser.
+- The student selected "Introduction to Economic Dynamics" after meeting with his adviser.

 Do not capitalize the word after a hyphen in a title:

-- Her lecture is titled "An Introduction to 14th-century Franciscan Manuscripts."
+- The professor's lecture is titled "An Introduction to 14th-century Franciscan Manuscripts."

 Do not capitalize major areas of study, unless referring to a language: